-5.2 Obtaining Approvals for the Construction and Operation of Transmission Lines and Associated Facilities
+4.2 Obtaining Approvals for the Construction and Operation of Transmission Lines and Associated Facilities

-The contractor that builds or constructs, and the O&M contractor that operates the transmission lines and associated facilities must obtained the same licenses as set out in 4.1 The Construction and Operation of Generation Facilities.
-The project company or the owner of the asset must also obtain: (ii) an Approval of Conformity of Space Utilisation Activities, (ii) an Environmental Approval in the form of recommendation of Environmental Management Efforts and Environmental Monitoring Efforts and (iii) a Building Approval.
+The contractor that builds or constructs, and the O&M contractor that operates the transmission lines and associated facilities, must obtained the same licences as set out in 3.1 The Construction and Operation of Generation Facilities.
+The project company or the owner of the asset must also obtain: (i) an Approval of Conformity of Space Utilisation Activities, (ii) an Environmental Approval in the form of recommendation of Environmental Management Efforts and Environmental Monitoring Efforts and (iii) a Building Approval.

-Please see 5.1 Regulation of the Construction and Operation of Transmission Lines and

-Associated Facilities for the process of obtaining the Environmental Approval.
+Please see 4.1 Regulation of Construction and Operation of Transmission Lines and Associated Facilities for the process of obtaining the Environmental Approval.